Health experts recommend the following foods when you're sick, according to the Deseret News .

 Spicy food

-Federica Genovese, a neurologist in the US, said spicy foods have the same effect as painkillers by temporarily suppressing pain receptors.
+Ms. Federica Genovese, a neurologist in the US, said that spicy food has the same effect as painkillers by temporarily suppressing the pain receptors.

 Spicy foods can help relieve a sore throat, but people with digestive problems should avoid spicy foods, as they can make symptoms worse, Genovese said.